aust1inn/Ghana-naming/README.md

   A web application that takes a user's birthday and determines the day of the week on which they were born, then outputs their Akan Name based on their gender.

   ##  Demo
-This is the link to the design of the amazing site

 Below is the link to the live demo https://aust1inn.github.io/Ghana-naming/